masbaehr/node-switchbot-pin/README.md

 - Do any action secured by a simple PIN.
 I use it to open a door from my own local network with the house intercom

+## Configuration

+- You can change the BLE-MAC of the SwitchBot, the Port, Hostname, your PIN, and the Command to send within the node-switchbot-pin.js File

 ## Recommended